|Title||Far Cray 3: Blood Dragon|

 As soon as I saw the trailer for this game I knew I wanted it.
 And it did not disappoint.
 I don’t remember if I played it more than once in 2013 but I think I set it to medium difficulty and it took 10 or 11 hours that first time.
 If it matters, I still haven’t played Far Cry 3.

-This time I set it to hardest difficulty and it only took around 8 hours.
+This time (in 2020) I set it to hardest difficulty and it only took around 8 hours.
 I assume that is related to being slightly better at it from the prior play through.

 The story – such as it is – takes place in the “not too distant future” of 2007.
 Then there’s something about a rogue general, some cyber commandos, nuking Canada to prevent a Russian invasion…like I said we’re not here for plot we’re here to shoot some cyborgs in the face and make hilarious remarks about not being ahead.